 There’s an official-sounding series blurb around somewhere… but basically, I set out to write a single standalone contemporary romance about a roadie and the rock star he falls for, and I ended up with a series. \o/ The books are centered around music (of course) and all sorts of love–family love, friend love, unrequited love, sex, romance.
 I wanted to write something serious, with deep emotions, but a lot of hope and fun, and… I hope that’s what I did.

 The books all stand alone, so they don’t need to be read in order, but if you’d prefer it, the order is Escaping Indigo, Skin Hunger, and Scratch Track.
-There’s also a free epilogue for Escaping Indigo.
+There’s also a free epilogue for Escaping Indigo and a bonus chapter for Skin Hunger.

 Micah thought he’d always be in a band.
 All he ever wanted was to play drums and make great music, but when his best friend and bandmate passes away, Micah is left adrift.
 The thing that’s always lifted him up is now a reminder of everything he’s lost.